 a9s RabbitMQ for Pivotal Platform

-This documentation describes the a9s RabbitMQ for Pivotal Cloud Foundry (PCF) tile. a9s RabbitMQ for PCF enables on-demand provisioning of VM-based dedicated RabbitMQ servers and clusters.
+This documentation describes the a9s RabbitMQ for Pivotal Platform tile. a9s RabbitMQ for Pivotal Platform enables on-demand provisioning of VM-based dedicated RabbitMQ servers and clusters.
 Developers can create clustered and single node RabbitMQ service instances, using Apps Manager or the Cloud Foundry Command Line Interface, and bind them to apps.
 A service instance may be associated with a single dedicated VM or a cluster spread across multiple VMs.
 You can choose between single VM and clustered RabbitMQ services instances with service plans.